andrewbihl/andrewbihl.github.io/content/blog/0008/index.md

 But now I ask, *what is the goal?* Do I need to transform my personality such that I  eagerly spring out of bed like clockwork?
 Or do I just need to get out of bed?

  Today, I see the goal for what it is, which is not some masochistic demonstration of will-power, but to get up.
-It doesn't pain me to admit that getting up is a struggle for me, and I have no insecurities about my capacity for discipline.
+It doesn't pain me to admit that getting up is a struggle, and I have no insecurities about my capacity for discipline.
 So I turn to a simpler solution: just move my phone away from the bed.

 It turns out, if I have to get out of bed to turn off an alarm anyway, then I am already up.
 It's not pleasant, but it pretty much leaves me no choice.
 At that point, I'm standing and it's a hell of a lot easier to get a move on.